VMware error caused by wrongly deleting snapshot files

 Simple steps to schedule VM backup:

-1. You can click the button below to download the perpetual free edition, and access the main interface to bind the VMware or Hyper-V device.
+1. You can click the button below to download the perpetual free edition, and access the main interface to add Hyper-V, vCenter or Standalone ESXi host as the source device.

 *You can choose to install this VM backup software on either Windows or Linux system.